teeekay/CarND-Traffic-Sign-Classifier-Project/Assignment2.TonyKnight.md

 ---

 I investigated how the pixel intensities were distributed after contrast enhancing the grayscale images.
+The histogram is presented in Figure 3.
 There appear to be some interesting artefacts in this data, and I am concerned by how many pixel values were clipped at the maximum level of 255, however, the general shape of the data set looks like a "normal" distribution, which bodes well for analysis.

 ---